This page goes over general movement in Link's Awakening, and small time savers that you can use all over your run.

 Link walks one tile every 20 frames.
 It takes 47 frames to charge and start a Pegasus dash, and 59 frames to reach 3 tiles, assuming he is moving in a straight line while charging.
 This means that as a general rule of thumb, it is faster to dash for any straight distance over 3.5 tiles long.

 Canceling your pegasus dash with a sword slash takes 10 frames but you can instantly attack in a different direction.
 Using the Roc's Feather to cancel a dash only has the 4 frames of landing lag from the jump, you can go full speed around tight corners that wouldn’t be possible without jumping, but it is a pretty long distance jump, making it harder to precisely stop where you want.
-Canceling a dash regularly by holding another direction also takes 10 frames, but Link is still moving during those frames, making this the fastest method to cancel a dash yet the hardest to control.
+Canceling a dash regularly by holding another direction also takes 10 frames, Link is still moving during those frames but he’s slowing down and he’s only moving in a straight line during those frames.

 There are 6 directions for charging a horizontal dash, and only 2 directions to charge a vertical dash.
 A dash upwards or downwards can only be charged by moving up or down respectively.
 A left dash can be done by charging while moving left, up-left, or down-left.
 A right dash can be done by charging while moving right, up-right, or down-right.
 Keep in mind that you'll dash in the direction that you're moving at the end of the charge, on the 47th frame, you can change direction at any time during the charge, which can be useful when navigating corners.

 Important to note, strafing (angling your dash) will maintain the same speed on the axis Link originally started dashing on throughout the dash.
 When practical, it is most advantageous to angle your dash, rather than charge the dash while moving diagonally, when moving to a destination that is not in a straight cardinal direction relative to Link.